Life Inspires Art Inspires Life

 The youth work in small production groups of 5-8 people to create their documentaries.

 In the small groups, they brainstorm individual philanthropists they will research, interview, and feature in their documentaries.
 The handout Local Philanthropist may guide their discussions.

 Set a due date and provide guidelines for the final documentary.
 See handout Documentary Planning Guide.
 The small groups should start planning their interviews and research:

 - who they will interview

 - decide roles of each group member (camera, script, interviewer, phone contact, etc.)

 - discuss focus and storyline or script of documentary

-Give students copies of Handout Three: Interview Questions.
-As a whole class or in small groups, brainstorm other appropriate questions to ask to encourage the interviewee to talk about community and the value of philanthropy.
+The handout Interview Questions is a starting place to talk about community and the value of philanthropy.
 They should choose the best 5-8 questions to ask in the interviews.

-During the next two or three weeks, student groups should arrange interviews, collect research, and write text drafts of their projects.
-During class each day, students may draft their projects, meet in peer conferences with classmates, meet with the teacher, and edit their documentaries.
+During the next two or three weeks, the groups should arrange interviews, collect research, and write drafts of their projects.

 Strand PHIL.I Definitions of Philanthropy